avantifellows/curiosity_coach/teacher-summary-notes.md

    - Use task queue/cron to refresh analyses periodically so teachers see recent insights without waiting for synchronous LLM calls.

 4. **Change detection**
-   - Track a hash/updated timestamp for the latest conversation set.
-Only rerun Brain when the set changes.
+   - Track a hash/updated timestamp for the latest conversation set AND the prompt version used.
+Only rerun Brain when either the conversations or the prompt changes.
 Otherwise, serve cached copy.
    - Emit events when new messages land and let that invalidate the cached analysis for affected class/student.
+   - When prompt text is updated (new production version), the hash changes automatically to invalidate stale analyses.

 5. **UI experience tweaks**
    - Show cached analysis immediately with a “last updated” indicator and optional “Refresh analysis” button that re-triggers the compute flow on demand.